zunction/predictive-hdd-failure/README.md

 **Processed Data**

-The training set `train.csv` consists of all the drive failures from 2015Q1-2018Q3, and a subset (about 40 each day) of the data for working drives, sampled at intervals (effectively random since drive counts change every day).
+The training set `train.csv` consists of all the drive failures from **Jan 2015 to Sep 2018**, and a subset (about 40 each day) of the data for working drives, sampled at intervals (effectively random since drive counts change every day).

-The evaluation set `eval.csv` consists of all the drive failures in 2018Q4, and a subset (about 100 each day) of the data for working drives.
+The evaluation set `eval.csv` consists of all the drive failures in **Oct - Dec 2018**, and a subset (about 100 each day) of the data for working drives.

 * Training Set: https://s3-ap-southeast-1.amazonaws.com/deeplearning-iap-material/hdd_test_data/train.csv
 * Evaluation Set: https://s3-ap-southeast-1.amazonaws.com/deeplearning-iap-material/hdd_test_data/eval.csv